heydevanand/Learn2Contribute/documentation/pull-request-guide.md

 By contributing to Learn2Contribute, you agree that your contributions will be subject to the project's MIT License.
 You also grant a license to the project to use and distribute your work.

+Your contributions to our project are greatly appreciated, and we value your commitment to creating high-quality content.
+Thank you for helping us build a valuable resource for our community.

+If you have questions or need assistance, please reach out to us through [GitHub Discussions](https://github.com/rishikeshsamant/Learn2Contribute/discussions) or by opening an issue.